obitel-forks/presenter/README.md

 - Replace by fee (RBF) Support

 Back:
-php (opcache), nodejs
+php (opcache), nodejs, nginx, dotenv, git,

-нужно убрать ненужные (не кошельковые) пункты?

 5. Complexity in the development: selection of block solutions for use in the project.